19hours/sg-statutes/Acts/Penal Code.md

 [51/2007]

-Exception.—This provision does not extend to the case in which the harbour or concealment is by the husband or wife of the person to be apprehended.
+Exception.—.
+This provision does not extend to the case in which the harbour or concealment is by the husband or wife of the person to be apprehended.

 [Indian PC 1860, s.
 216]